 Your motorhome is a road vehicle and to keep you, your passengers and other road users as safe as possible, you need to have it serviced regularly just as you would a car.
 Get more free technical support and advice when you join the Club.

-Servicing is normally carried out by a workshop that specialises in products from the manufacturer who supplied the base vehicle for your motorhome.
+There are two parts to your motorhome service.
+The base vehicle service is normally carried out by a workshop that specialises in products from the manufacturer who supplied the base vehicle for your motorhome, such as a Fiat or Volkswagen van workshop.
 These services need to be carried out at the mileages or times recommended by the manufacturer.

 In addition you will need to have the living area serviced annually, which will normally be done by a specialist motorhome dealer or workshop.

 This 'habitation' service will include the water, gas, electrical and heating systems, which will all need to be checked and maintained.
-The fridge will be checked too but any major servicing is usually done separately.
+Safety checks are carried out to appliances, but not full services.
+We would recommend you get appliances such as the fridge serviced at the same time, especially if they normally run on gas.
 The dealer should also check for any damp or leaks in the basic structure.

 If possible, it’s worth getting your annual service done at an Approved Workshop.
-This scheme is run by the Camping and Caravanning Club, the Caravan Club and the National Caravan Council (NCC) and Approved Workshops are required to have certain standards of facilities and appropriately trained technicians.
+This scheme is run by the Camping and Caravanning Club, the Caravan and Motorhome Club and the National Caravan Council (NCC).
+Approved Workshops are required to have certain standards of facilities and appropriately trained technicians.

-If you want a service before your first outing of season, it’s worth calling early in the year as workshops get booked up quickly in spring.
+If you want a service before your first outing of season, it’s worth booking early as workshops get booked up quickly in spring.